 - Non-compliant management of data breaches, both with regard to the timeliness of notification to the Authority and with regard to the measures put in place to reduce the risks to the rights and freedoms of the data subjects.

 Is the GDPR fine to TIM telecom justifiable?

 One of the reasons for the large fine was the fact that the unlawful data processing activities involved several million individuals.

 The TIM consistently demonstrated a ruthless violation of data subjects’ rights.
-The company tried to justify their company policies and individual cases, however, the issues were found that refuted their claims.
+The company tried to justify its company policies and individual cases, however, issues were found that refuted their claims.

 The supervisory authority imposed 20 corrective measures on TIM, prohibiting the use of personal data for marketing purposes from those who had refused to receive promotional calls from the call centers.

 You can read about the entire case explained in more detail in the official Garante release.